Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-find-function.md

 const found = items.find((item) => item.price < 10);
 ```

-Some use cases could be the first blog-post with the same category.
+Some use cases could be the first blog post in the same category.

-To see this in action let's say we are currently viewing this article:
+To see this in action, let's say we are currently viewing this article:

 ```js
 const blog = {